 In terms of strength and integrity ( placing shelves or items of high weight) drywall needs to be drilled through.
-In order to secure and fasten your shelves and hanging items on to your wall, you will have to drill through your drywall all the way through to the wooden studs that hold the wall together.
+To fasten shelves and hang items on to your wall, you will have to drill through your drywall.
+This should be drilled through to the wooden studs that hold the wall together.
 Drilling holes also create quite a mess as well as ruins the clean appeal of the wall in the long run.

-Plywood, on the other hand, is a much cleaner alternative.
-The usage of plywood to cover your walls ensures more structural strength and allows support for more weight in comparison to drilling on drywall.
+Plywood Garage Walls, on the other hand, is a much cleaner alternative.
+The usage of plywood to cover your walls ensures more structural strength.
+This allows support for more weight of drywall in comparison to drilling on drywall.

-To make things easier, one could easily screw objects onto the plywood and not damage the wall behind it.
-Plywood is particularly useful for the type of garage and storage spaces where homeowners frequently hang their tools, shelves, trophies, machinery etc.
+To make things easier, one could easily screw objects onto the plywood walls and not damage the wall behind it.
+Plywood Garage Walls is useful for the type of garage and storage spaces where homeowners frequently hang their tools, shelves, trophies, machinery etc.

 Due to the extra strength provided by plywood, there is high resistance to dents and damage, which is something that plagues drywall.
-Impacts caused by tools, sharp objects and reckless movement of equipment can really disfigure the look of your drywall, which isn’t the case with the heavy duty plywood.
+Impacts caused by tools, sharp objects and reckless movement of equipment can really disfigure the look of your drywall.
+This does not happen with the heavy duty plywood.

 Another issue homeowners have to deal with is the difficulty in installation of a drywall or plywood.
-Drywall falters in this aspect seeing that an average 4-by-8 sheet of drywall weighs 20 to 30 pounds heavier in comparison to the same size in plywood.
+Drywall falters in this aspect.
+Seeing that an average 4-by-8 sheet of drywall weighs 20 to 30 pounds heavier.
+This is in comparison to the same size in plywood.

 The added weight of drywall makes installation tedious, the process would turn into a two person job just because of the materials alone.
 Installation of drywall includes many arduous steps such as taping, application of the joint compound and also sanding of the joints smooth after the hanging is complete.

 Plywood installation is quite the opposite, however.
 As they do not require any taping or joint compound, most installations just require a simple caulking of the seams between boards to achieve success.
-Because of its practicality, plywood is the more sensible option for your garage in terms of installation.
+Plywood is the more sensible option for your garage wall in terms of installation.

 Now in case of safety from fire, drywall is your best bet.
 Drywall has a thick compound which offers superior fire resistance in comparison to plywood.
 Drywall consists of gypsum and crystallized water.
 Due to the addition of crystallized water, it’s highly resistant to fire and hence is the go-to option in garage walls in terms of safety.

-In California, the residential building codes demand a one-hour fire rating for walls separating an attached garage from the living area, this also pertains to any enclosed living area above the stairs.
-This entails that one would have to install covering studs with an inch sheet of fire rated drywall with an association to the recommendations to the manufacturer.
+In California, the residential building codes demand a one-hour fire rating for walls separating an attached garage from the living area.
+This also pertains to any enclosed living area above the stairs.
+This entails that one would have to install covering studs with an inch sheet of fire rated drywall based on suggestions to the manufacturer.

 Most plywood doesn’t reach the fire rating requirement because of their combustible properties.
-Even if your area is not bound by the residential code, most homeowners prefer to use drywall over plywood for the added protection and safety in the possible incident of a fire hazard.
+Even if your area is not bound by the residential code, most homeowners prefer to use drywall over plywood.
+This provides added protection and safety in the possible incident of a fire hazard.